The Intrinsic Communication in Power Systems: A New Perspective to Understand Synchronization Stability: Power-Communication Isomorphism

-{\sffamily \textbf{Power-Communication Isomorphism}}
+To address the aforementioned challenges, we looked again at the nature of synchronization in three-phase ac electric power systems.
+We illustrate that there is an intrinsic communication mechanism underlying power systems, which is described as a \textit{power-communication isomorphism}.
+Based on the isomorphism, we developed a theory that creates new insights into power system synchronization dynamics.
+Based on it, we can intuitively understand the different power control speeds of voltage- and current-type power apparatuses; the role of electromagnetic transient (EMT) dynamics of power network lines; the synchronization stability of a 100\%-grid-following-converter grid; and how the system stability changes if adding grid-forming apparatuses into grid-following-converter-dominated grids.

+\section{Power-Communication Isomorphism}

 The concept of power-communication isomorphism is illustrated in \figref{fig_iso}.
-The voltages and currents in a power system are seen as communication signals carrying both energy and information.
-The power apparatus, including generators and converters, serve as modulators to create three-phase sinusoidal signals from the amplitude and angle of internal oscillators.
-The modulated signals are transmitted over a power network that serves as communication channels, and then demodulated by receiving apparatus via complex powers.
-Complex powers are associated with the angle differences of the transmitting and receiving apparatus, so power control has an equivalent effect of phase locking.
+The voltages and currents in a power system are viewed as communication signals carrying both energy and information.
+The power apparatuses, including generators and converters, serve as modulators in that they create three-phase sinusoidal signals from internal oscillators (rotors, controllers, etc).
+The amplitude, frequency and phase of an internal oscillator are base-band signals which are shifted to the carrier-band of 50 Hz or 60 Hz via frame transformation or rotation, creating an effect equivalent to amplitude and angle modulation.
+Mathematically, a three-phase signal is represented as a complex number $A e^{j \theta}$, where $A$ and $\theta$ are the amplitude and angle of the signal \cite{harnefors2007modeling,briz2000analysis,martin2004complex,milano2021complex}.
+The amplitude and angle can be combined into a complex phase defined as $\vartheta = \ln A + j \theta$, so the amplitude-angle modulation is jointly expressed as a complex exponential function